AaronBenDaniel/AaronBenDanielWebsite/README.md

 [Hosted on Netlify](https://aaronbendaniel.netlify.app/)

-Built with PaperMod, based on Hugo
+Built with Hugo, based on PaperMod